 Mike Mocklar firmly believes BBQ, homemade apple pie and a nice cold beverage make any day perfect.
 He heads up programming and editorial operations for The Southern Weekend and Raycom Media’s Digital Innovation Group.
 He’s based out of Atlanta, GA.
 Before helping to create The Southern Weekend, Mike was an Executive Producer at HLN and CNN, where he created and acquired new programming, and produced documentaries.
 He also worked for CNN/Sports Illustrated, where his weekends were spent covering the SEC, ACC and NASCAR.
 Mike’s idea of a perfect Southern weekend is spending time with his wife and kids, especially if it includes that BBQ, apple pie and a cold beverage.

 Pete Nickell may be a Yankee by birth, but at 5 years old his family packed up and moved south to his adopted hometown of Atlanta, Ga.
 From the capitol of the South, he operates as a Production Manager and Producer for The Southern Weekend.
 After high school, Pete headed up the road to Charlotte, NC where he got his career started in an industry with a long history of exciting southern weekends; NASCAR.
 Starting as a grunt video production assistant, Pete worked his way into producer and project manager roles over his 8 years with the sport.
 Now with the Southern Weekend, Pete helps keep the wheels moving at almost every level of the production process…and joins the fun with the production crew when the opportunities arise.
-An ideal southern weekend for Pete includes his wife, their dog, ice cold beverages and a big lake to jump into.
+An ideal southern weekend for Pete includes his wife and daughter, their dog, ice cold beverages and a big lake to jump into.

 Pascal Racheneur has the thickest Southern accent of anyone at The Southern Weekend.
 (It’s actually a Southern Belgian accent, but we pretend he’s Cajun).
 A Southerner by choice, Pascal heads up business development and product for The Southern Weekend and Raycom’s Digital Innovation Group.
 Prior to joining Raycom,Pascal spent twenty years in the technology, mobile, and media industries including tenures at GTE Wireless, The Weather Channel, and AccuWeather.
 He was intrigued by the power of mobile technology in the mid-nineties and embraced it throughout his career as a way to nurture brands and connect folks from different cultures.
 Pascal would never trade Southern weather for Belgian rain and is always looking forward to Sunday evening grilling with his wife and two sons.